Generic selectors

 Dating

-In Australia, some people date more than one person at the same time.
-If you’re dating or sleeping with someone, make sure to discuss whether your relationship is exclusive (your partner is only dating you) or not.
+Many people date or sleep with more than one person at a time.
+If you’re dating or sleeping with someone, make sure to discuss whether your relationship is exclusive or not.

-Many students meet new partners through online dating and hook-up apps.
-Dating apps and sites can be a fun way to meet people – they allow you to search for potential dates and hook-ups, or screen out people you aren’t interested in.
+Dating apps can be a fun way to meet people – they allow you to search for potential dates and hook-ups, or screen out people you aren’t interested in.

 • Meet in a public location first.